 Learn how a degree in business administration can open up your career to endless possibilities with our informational video

-If you’re trying to climb your career ladder without a college degree, Ball State has some good news: our bachelor’s degree in business administration can put you on a higher rung.
+If you’re trying to climb your career ladder without a college degree, Ball State has some good news: our bachelor’s in science degree in business administration can put you on a higher rung.

 Who Should Apply